Buying a Ballet Tutu

-It’s necessary to know the skirt’s purpose; a tutu required for ballet practice might be drastically different from the one required for a ballet performance.
+Tips on buying, it’s necessary to know the skirt’s purpose; a tutu required for ballet practice might be drastically different from the one required for a ballet performance.

 Tutus can be purchased in costume stores, dance outfitter shops, and online at websites like eBay.
 Dancers should ask their instructors for a description of the required outfits and advice on where to purchase them.
 Some ballet schools might require students to purchase supplies directly from them.

-A romantic tutu is a knee-length or longer skirt.
+Tips on buying a romantic tutu is a knee-length or longer skirt.
 It has a long flowing skirt made of several layers of tulle and is a A three-quarter length and bell shaped skirt.
 The hemline falls between the knee and the ankle.
 The romantic tutu is free flowing to emphasize lightness, to suit the quality of the romantic ballets such as “Giselle”.
 There are two types of romantic tutus-one that starts at the waist and one with a dropped waist and basque called a romantic tutu.They’re generally quite modest and perfect for photos.
 Due to the length, the dancer can splay her skirt out when in a sitting position and the skirt will swish with the dancers movements.

 The classical pancake tutu lives up to its name by resembling a pancake when worn.
 Its skirt extends straight out from the wearer’s hips, usually not dipping downward much.
 It’s usually quite short and thin.